Certain types of crime are much more common in rural areas and some crimes, such as agricultural machinery and livestock theft, are uniquely rural.

 Many landowners have ancient monuments and archaeological sites in or near their property.
 Theft or criminal damage involving a monument or archaeological site is a crime and should be reported to the police as soon as possible.

 It’s a criminal offence to remove any item of property from above or below the ground.
-For further information please visit the National Council for Metal Detecting .
+For further information please visit the Code of Practice for Responsible Metal Detecting in England and Wales.

 Equipment and tool security